 Each type of alcohol typically comes in five categories of quality: Well, Call, Premium, Super Premium and Top Shelf, each with corresponding price categories.
 While it is not necessary to have all five categories, you should offer a broad range of choices.
 This gives customers different pricing options.
 The same goes for vodka and other drinks.

 You will need to manage your own inventory to determine what you need from your supplier.
 Managing your inventory involves using your existing sales data to determine how much alcohol you sell per night, then forecasting what you would need to order in the coming days or weeks.
 Your first week without any sales data will serve as an experimental stage.
 It might be that you over or under stock during this week, but that should provide you with the necessary data to make more accurate forecasting, so don't fret.

 Inventory management software is your ally in your forecasting and analytics efforts.
-We recommend using Backstore or EZOfficeInventory.
+We recommend using EZOfficeInventory.
 If you prefer not to use inventory management software, read this guide on how to do inventory.

 Real-World Tips, Tricks, and Strategies from Successful Bar Owners:

 "One of the keys involved in having a successful bar is being organized.
 You're not really going to be participating in the fun that guests are having so much as facilitating the fun."

 "There is so much that constantly needs to be done to present a pretty face to the public.
 I don’t begrudge these necessary things because I get to work in a great business, but if we’re being honest no one likes paying bills or waking up to find their beer cooler broken."

 "No matter what job we do, front of house or back of house or sales, we will at some point come into contact with our customers and it has to be a great interaction for them each and every time."